Mainz-Hessian War: Waldeck

-The War of 1427
+War of 1427

 In the early summer of 1427, Count Gottfried von Leiningen, a nephew of Archbishop Konrad, assembled a large company of knights in Fritzlar before advancing into Lower Hesse, where the Mainzian troops would loot the countryside.
-Landgrave Ludwig responded to this challenge by amassing his own army of knights and infantry in Gudensburg and devastating the fields and gardens of Mainz and Fritzlar.
-On July 21, after Ludwig had rejected Archbishop Konrad's offer to pay the Waldecks deposit, Gottfried reinforced his army with 600 horsemen and additional foot soldiers before launching a campaign of devastation against the Hessian towns of Gudensburg, Felsburg, and Melsungen.
+Landgrave Ludwig responded to this challenge by amassing his own army of knights and infantry in Gudensberg and devastating the fields and gardens of Mainz and Fritzlar.
+On July 21, after Ludwig had rejected Archbishop Konrad's offer to pay the Waldecks deposit, Gottfried reinforced his army with 600 horsemen and additional foot soldiers before launching a campaign of devastation against the Hessian towns of Gudensberg, Felsburg, and Melsungen.
 Over the course of this campaign, the villages of Geismar, Haddamar, Heimarshausen, Werkel, Wehern, Lohne, and Balhorn were looted and burned down.
 On July 23, just as the Mainzers were looting and burning down the village of Udenborn, Landgrave Ludwig's relief force moved across the Eder river between Obermöllrich and Zennern and pushed the Mainzer forces onto an open field on the Großenengliser Platte, just south of Fritzler, where they inflicted a heavy defeat upon them.
 After further defeats, Gottfried and his contingent fled first to Mainz and then Fulda.

 Near Fulda, Archbishop Konrad had already assembled a second army to defend the Hochstift and the city of Fulda.
 However, when Hessian troops approached Fulda, both the city and the abbey refused to grant the Mainzers protection within their walls due to the Archbishop's repeated interference in their internal affairs.
 On August 3, Landgrave Ludwig marched on Fulda, capturing the city and chasing out both the coadjutor and senior bailiff and reinstating Johann von Merlau as Abbot.
 When Archbishop Konrad refused to open the occupied Fuldian castles to the Hessians, resulting in a battle on August 10, 1427, on the Münsterfeld just west of Fulda.
-This battle ended as a victory for the Landgrave, and while the Archbishop managed to escape, around 300 Manizan knights were captured by the Hessian forces.
+This battle ended as a victory for the Landgrave, and while the Archbishop managed to escape, around 300 knights from Mainz were captured by the Hessian forces.

 Aftermath

 After negotiations in Frankfurt that lasted two days, Archbishop Konrad signed a peace treaty with Langrave Ludwig on December 8, 1427.
 The Peace of Frankfurt, as it become known, ended the long struggle between Hesse and Mainz, cementing Hessian dominance over the region.
 Mainz paid 44,000 guilders in compensation for war damages and lost almost all of its territory in Lower and Central Hesse to the Landgrave, with the exception of Fritzlar, Naumburg, Amöneburg, and Neustadt.
-Landgrave Ludwig returned the Waldecks pledged territory in return for a refund of the pledge sum and became a pledge partner of the Fulda towns and castles, including Hünfeld, Lauterbach, Fischberg, Brückenau, Schildeck, Rockenstuhl and Geisa, which had previously been pledged to Mainz.
+Landgrave Ludwig returned the Waldecks pledged territory in return for a refund of the pledge sum and became a pledge partner of the Fulda towns and castles, including Hünfeld, Lauterbach, Fischberg Castle, Brückenau, Schildeck, Rockenstuhl and Geisa, which had previously been pledged to Mainz.